 - Use the “Cheat Sheet” below to make planning and prep easier.

 Raising kids isn’t cheap and it’s important to make every penny count (especially if you’re a big family like ours).
 Going forward I will definitely be implementing some of these tips.

 Another way we keep track of our living expenses is to sit down with our financial advisor annually, re-evaluating our investments, savings, life coverage and policies.
 Making sure we re-structure and adjust our finances in accordance to the needs of our growing family and the new seasons in our life.

 Liberty is one of South Africa’s oldest and most trusted financial service providers.
 They have expert advisors waiting to assist you in planning your financial future.
 It’s definitely worth that call.
 Be sure to have a look at the resources available on their website.

 What is your number 1 tip when it comes to being money savy and dealing with hidden costs?

-*This post has been sponsored by Liberty.
+*This post was sponsored by Liberty.

 Posts you may also like